9 everyday products you didn't know had animal ingredients

 According to PETA, there are more than 20 components from animals that could be in your shampoo and conditioner.
 The tricky part is when you read "Panthenol", "Amino acids", or "Vitamin B" in a bottle (just to name a few), it can be either from animal or plant source -- making it hard to tell.
 Companies have even removed the word 'animal' from some ingredients to avoid putting off consumers.

 Best way to be sure?
-Look for vegan brands.
+Look for vegan brands or products which state that no animal products were used.

 8. ToothpastePhoto: Festland via Stock Xchng (Royalty free).